 Flynn added 18 points, 10 rebounds and four assists for the Titans, who also received 17 points and three assists from Ben Boots.
 Flynn went 7 of 13 from the floor while Boots was 6-for-10, including 5-for-9 from beyond the 3-point arc.

 Boots, the 2019 Wisconsin Intercollegiate Athletic Conference Player of the Year, now owns the school record with 258 made 3-pointers during his career.
-Flynn notched his team-leading eighth double-double of the year and 16th of his career.
+Flynn notched his team-leading eighth double-double of the season and 16th of his career.

 The Titans shot 49.3 percent (33-67) from the field, 40.6 percent (13-32) from behind the 3-point arc and 87.5 percent (7-8) at the free throw line.
 UW-Oshkosh, which knocked down at least 11 3-pointers for the 12th time this season, owned advantages of 48-28 in rebounds, 14-7 in offensive rebounds and 23-6 in assists.